 Amarao from FLCL takes this to ridiculous extremes with his prosthetic Oddly Visible Eyebrows, which is visually made out of digitally-rendered nori seaweed sheets.
-The fact that they're fakes only serves to emphasize his immaturity.
-Believed that they also keep Haruko from channeling N.O. through his head like she does with Naota, but this is unconfirmed.
+The fact that they're fakes only serves to emphasize his immaturity, as his actual eyebrows are very tiny.

 Amarao also gives a pair to Naota to wear as protection.
 Of course, they don't last long.